Coastal Design Style: A Complete Guide

 A Breeze of Fresh Style

 Coastal decor is all about the conversation between elements: mixing natural textures and introducing pops of color against a neutral, airy backdrop of whites, rustic woods, and smooth marble or glass.
 Your own personal taste can determine how tropical or colorful you want your Coastal decor to be.
-It’s a versatile style — one person’s Coastal decor will be a carefree, all-white affair, while another’s might feature coral patterned wallpaper on an accent wall or in a guest bath.
+It’s one of the most versatile top interior design styles — one person’s Coastal decor will be a carefree, all-white affair, while another’s might feature coral patterned wallpaper on an accent wall or in a guest bath.
 The overarching theme of Coastal decor is the easy, natural feeling the style evokes.